Eric Thomas, “Fall in love with the process, and the result will come.”

 What is SDLC (Software Development Life Cycle)?

 In order to understand SDLC, let’s first understand what ‘Software Development’ is.
-In simple words, the iterative logical process to build a software program or application to cater to the needs of any business or personal objectives is known as ‘Software Development’.
+In simple words, the iterative logical process for software program development or application development to cater to the needs of any business or personal objectives is known as ‘Software Development’.

-We know that software developers create specific code to develop any software.
+We know that software developers use app development software to create a specific code for any software development or application development.
 However, coding is only a part of a big process called the software development process or life cycle.
-The entire SDLC consists of ideation, research, coding, documenting, testing, debugging, deployment, and updating.
+The entire SDLC consists of ideation, research, coding, documenting, testing, debugging, deployment, and updating, used by the software industry.

 6 Stages of Software Development Process

 The first step to any process is always planning.
-You might have figured out certain aspects of your project but you are going to need software engineering experts to create a final plan for your project.
+Being a project manager, you might have done a requirement analysis of your project, but you are going to need software engineering experts to create a final plan for your project.

 You need to analyze if the software, you are planning to develop, aligns with your business or personal goals.
 This is a requirements analysis.
 The purpose of any software is to make the tasks easier.
-So, you must see which tasks you are trying to optimize and how the software will help in it.
+So, you must check which tasks you are trying to optimize and how the software will help you in this.

-After this, you need to allocate resources for software development processes.
+After this, you need to allocate resources for software development process.
 You need to decide what kind of resources you will need in order to complete it.
-You can plan the number of software engineers, designers, tools, and technologies required for the project.
+You can plan the number of project managers, software engineers, designers, tools, and technologies required for the project.
 Then, you need to create a flexible yet justifiable budget.

 After the analysis and planning part is over, it is time to start creating a software architecture for the product.
 This architecture or design will define the complete workflow of the software.
 In terms of software, the design doesn’t only have to do about the look but also about the overall functioning and user experience of the software.

 Development in software-process only begins when you are completely sure of the requirements and onboard with the design and features.
-The development team begins the development of a software program by writing the necessary code.
+The development teams start working on the development of a program by writing the necessary code.

-This is the riskiest phase of the software development processes.
+This is the riskiest phase of the software development process.
 However, being an experienced software development company, we easily understand the requirements and develop a product up to the expectations.

-This is actually a continuous process, and testing is performed alongside development.
+This is actually a continuous process of software development, and testing is performed alongside development.
 Testing is done to check the functionality, usability, and stability of the product under the development process.

 Many times, the product is given an Alpha release.
 A small bunch of users use the product and give their feedback.
 After analyzing the feedback, modifications are made into the software and then released as a Beta release.
 Now, more users have access to the software program.

 As described earlier, software development is a cycle.
-It is an iterative process.
+It is an iterative process of software development.
 After launching the product, the process is not complete.
 You need to keep a track of software maintenance and keep upgrading it.

 This is done because technology keeps advancing and in order to keep up with these changes, the software products are needed to be updated.
 As time passes, users have different requirements that are uncovered.
 Further, user feedback also plays an important role in devising future updates for any software product.